olaDEN/pass-authentication-with-SHA1/README.md

-User registration with manual SHA1 password hashing application with Django
+User password authentication with manual SHA1 assignment for computer and network security course